What Is Iliotibial Band Syndrome?

 - The ITB may ‘click’ with bending and straightening of the knee

-There are several factors which can predispose patients to developing Iliotibial band syndrome.
+There are several factors which can predispose patients to develope Iliotibial band syndrome.
 These need to be assessed and corrected with direction from a physiotherapist.
 Some of these factors include:

 - excessively tight ITB